cjabradshaw/EpsilonIndex/README.md

  - <strong>COLUMN 5</strong>: <i>maxcit</i> — number of citations of researcher's most cited peer-reviewed paper
  - <strong>COLUMN 6</strong>: <i>firstyrpub</i> — the year of the researcher's first published peer-reviewed paper

-2. Import the sample .csv file (or your own following the format indicated above):
+2. Import the sample .csv file, or your own following the format indicated above (make sure first to specify the directory in which 'datasample.csv' resides using the 'setwd()' command):

+        setwd()

         example.dat <- read.csv("datasample.csv", header=T)

-  Make sure to specify the directory in which 'datasample.csv' resides using the command:

-        setwd()

 3. Load the function ('epsilon.index.func') in R by submitting the entire function code (<a href="https://github.com/cjabradshaw/EpsilonIndex/blob/main/epsilon.index.R">lines 12 to 196</a>) to the R console.

 4. Simply run the function as follows: